 Success for Tomorrow Starts Today:

 For the road and mountain bike racer now can be the perfect time to start thinking of next season.
-You along with your coach can design an annual training plan detailing out next season’s goals by working backwards from your “A” number one race (or time frame).
-Your annual training plan details out every aspect of the plan, including races, training phases, power tests, recovery weeks and a cycling specific resistance training program.
+You along with your coach can design an annual training plan (ATP) detailing out next season’s goals by working backwards from your “A” race (or time frame).
+Your ATP details out every aspect of the plan, including races, training phases, power tests, recovery weeks and a cycling specific resistance training program.

 Yes you may still have some racing coming up and maybe even a target event, but soon you will be coming into fall and will want to have a plan in place.
-You can use TrainingPeaks ATP to help plan out your year to reach your next season’s goal.
+You can use TrainingPeaks ATP feature to help you lay out a plan for the upcoming year so you are set up to reach your goals for next season.

 Reasons for designing the plan at the end of the season: